 48 B. Middle of the paragraph starts with ‘Explaining his approach to designing …’, Paoletti compares his style to one of ‘free-form jazz’.

 49 E. Second sentence of that paragraph how the design has radically transformed the appearance of the station.

 50 B. Paoletti complains how the station he designed is compared to a cathedral, and he jokingly complains that it isa cathedral, not something that looks like one.

 51 E. Last sentence of this paragraph contains Paoletti’s thoughts on the function of the underground stations.

 52 E. Middle of the same paragraph gives Paoletti’s comments on the criticism and how he managed to ‘save millions in tunnelling costs’.

 53 D. Very beginning of the paragraph: ‘seamless marriage of architecture and engineering’— two different elements that Paoletti attempts to unite seamlessly(without any visible transition between one and the other).

 54 A. Second sentence claims that Paoletti ‘possessed the persuasiveness and tenacity’ to accomplish this project.
 ‘Tenacity’ means persistence and willpower.

 55 D. Third sentence mentions: ‘design stopped at the top of the escalators leading down to the platforms…’.
 This was as far as architects were allowed to go with their ideas.

-56 A. One but last sentence contains the architect’s opinion on his predecessors:‘whom Paoletti dismissed as visionless ‘trench-diggers’’
+56 A. Last but one sentence contains the architect’s opinion on his predecessors:‘whom Paoletti dismissed as visionless ‘trench-diggers’’